NESCent/Tools-for-Evo-Hack/wiki/Conference_Calls.md

     using those formats.
 5. Create a user page.
 Do this by clicking on your email address in the top bar of the wiki, typing something, and saving it.
-6. [Dave](Dave "wikilink") will list people's names on each of the three objective pages, based on what he believes their interests are.
-Folks can then move stuff around.
+6. [Dave](Dave "wikilink") was going to list people's names on each of the three objective pages, based on what he believes their interests are. *However he quickly found this very difficult to do.*
+    Therefore, this action item is: Participants will list their names on the [Objectives](Objectives "wikilink") pages that they are interested in.